ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared.md

 {: faq}
 {: support}

-When you order your instance for the first time, follow the instructions on the **Settings** page in the console to locate and copy the {{site.data.keyword.cloud_notm}} infrastructure user name and API key from the {{site.data.keyword.slportal}}.
+When you order your instance for the first time, follow the instructions on the **Settings** page in the console to locate and copy the {{site.data.keyword.cloud_notm}} infrastructure username and API key from the {{site.data.keyword.slportal}}.
 The {{site.data.keyword.cloud_notm}} infrastructure credentials are stored in the {{site.data.keyword.vmwaresolutions_short}} console after the first order.
 Future orders automatically use the stored credentials.

 ## How do I connect my on-premises environment to VMware Solutions Shared?
 {: #faq-shared-connect}